Showing posts with label south_africa. Show all posts

 Written for design educators and social semiotic researchers who are interested in infographic design and multimodal argument.

-Associate Professor Arlene Archer and I wrote 'Exploring academic argument in information graphics', which was recently published in the book, Data visualization in society.
+Associate Professor Arlene Archer and I wrote 'Multimodal academic argument in data visualization', which was recently published in the book, Data visualization in society.
 Our chapter proposes a framework for analysing and producing argument in data visualisation.
 This framework is applied in the chapter for investigating two second-year journalism students’ semiotic and rhetorical strategies in making arguments via data visualisation posters.
 We then discuss the broader implications in Higher Education for teaching students to become critical citizens via infographic poster production and analysis.

 Figure 1.
 Data Visualization in Society book cover, Amsterdam University Press, 2020.